sts10/blog-hugo/content/post/mastodon-introduction.md

 subtitle = ""
 comments = "true"
 draft = "true"
-date = "2017-04-02T16:11:17-04:00"
+date = "2017-04-04T16:11:17-04:00"

 +++

 Back in October I caught wind of a new social network called Mastodon.
-It _looks_ like Twitter, but it has some incredibly interesting differences, the most notable of which is that it's both open-source and federated.
+It _looks_ like Twitter, but it has some incredibly interesting differences, the most notable of which is that it's decentralized, federated, and open-source.

 As described on [its main website](https://mastodon.social/about):